There are two different academic sessions at UBC: Winter Session (September to April) and Summer Session (May to August).

 You will be required to declare your major when you log in to the SSC to register for your second year.
 The SSC will prompt

-you to select from the list of available majors associated with your degree program.
+you to select from a list of available majors associated with your degree program.

-Majors that appear on this list are not competitive, meaning you do not need to submit a separate application or meet any
+Majors that appear on that list are not competitive, meaning you do not need to submit a separate application or meet any

 additional academic criteria to be in them; you simply select one from the list and continue with your registration.